Cerebral infarction: Symptoms

+Ischemic strokes usually present as a problem with brain or spinal cord function.
+Symptoms typically arise suddenly and may progress within minutes to hours.
+In rare cases, symptoms may appear gradually over a prolonged period of time, creating diagnostic difficulties.
+Most strokes occur without warning, but can be preceded by short-lasting stroke symptoms, known as a Transient Ischemic Attack (TIA).
+Common symptoms include one-sided weakness, facial paralysis or numbness, vision problems, trouble speaking, problems with walking and keeping balanced.
+A person can show one or more of these symptoms during a stroke.
+Decreased consciousness is more uncommon than in stroke due to intracerebral hemorrhage, but may be present when there are infarctions in more than one part of the brain or in the brain stem.

-Symptoms of cerebral infarction are determined by the parts of the brain affected.
+Symptoms of cerebral infarction can help determine which parts of the brain are affected.
 If the infarct is located in the primary motor cortex, contralateral hemiparesis is said to occur.
 With brainstem localization, brainstem syndromes are typical: Wallenberg's syndrome, Weber's syndrome, Millard–Gubler syndrome, Benedikt syndrome or others.

-Infarctions will result in weakness and loss of sensation on the opposite side of the body.
-Physical examination of the head area will reveal abnormal pupil dilation, light reaction and lack of eye movement on opposite side.
-If the infarction occurs on the left side brain, speech will be slurred.
-Reflexes may be aggravated as well.

 Risk factors

 Major risk factors for cerebral infarction are generally the same as for atherosclerosis.
 These include high blood pressure, diabetes mellitus, tobacco smoking, obesity, and dyslipidemia.
+There are also risks that a person cannot control.
+These include a person's age, family history of strokes, being African American, and being born a male.
+A person's risk of a stroke doubles each decade after the age of 55.
 The American Heart Association/American Stroke Association (AHA/ASA) recommends controlling these risk factors in order to prevent stroke.
 The AHA/ASA guidelines also provide information on how to prevent stroke if someone has more specific concerns, such as sickle-cell disease or pregnancy.
 It is also possible to calculate the risk of stroke in the next decade based on information gathered through the Framingham Heart Study.